walterfreeman/phy211/syllabus.md

     - Adam Aly, <aaly04@syr.edu>
 -   Class meeting: Tuesdays and Thursdays, 11 AM-12:20 PM, on Zoom and Twitch (subject to change)
 -   Help sessions (office hours): Tuesdays 1:30-4:30 PM, Fridays 9:30 AM-noon, on Zoom
+    * If you want to come see me in person, we can arrange an in-person meeting outdoors.
 -   Course website: <https://walterfreeman.github.io/phy211/>, in addition to Blackboard
 ---